matteobongio/Signals-and-Systems-notes/main.typ

 ])

 #Definitionbox("Correlation", [
-  convolution where the filter is flipped before being applied
+  convolution where the filter is flipped (H and V) before being applied

   #Notationbox([
     $ G = H times.circle F $